Stay, create and present in Tokyo with 3331 Arts Chiyoda's residence program

 In support, residence coordinators are on hand to facilitate the realization of artists' activities during their stay.
-From production advice or interpretation for workshops and events to sharing knowledge of the Tokyo art scene, 3331 Arts Chiyoda's administrative staff members are always approachable.**
+From production advice or interpretation for workshops and events to sharing knowledge of both traditional and contemporary Tokyo, 3331 Arts Chiyoda's administrative staff members are always approachable.**

 **There are services included in the base residence fee, and optional services that require an additional fee.